 (They’ll croak if they don’t!)

-They’ll reproduce and lay their eggs in the water.
-Then, larger animals and birds will rely on their eggs as food.
+They’ll reproduce and lay their eggs in shallow water.
+Then, larger animals and birds will eat their eggs as food.
 Therefore, if they disappear in large numbers it will impact the local food chain.
 This potentially will devastate other wild populations as well.

 Progress and Habitat Preservation

 We live in an area developed with a mixture of houses, townhouses, and condos.
 Communities like mine are not built with the consideration of the wild residences.
 I think one of the biggest problems with current developments is the lack of habitat preservation.

 We don’t build parks for wildlife only for our children`s pleasure.
 Our neighborhood used to be farmland and some of the former wildlife still reside here.